cowtrix/lrtw/lrtw/Thoughts.md

 Don't take any of this too seriously, I sure don't.
 I'm a very specific kind of dumbass.
 For dog's sake let me know if any of this makes a lick of sense to you.
+Not trying to be correct, just trying to be wrong in interesting ways.
+Parochial rants from a perennial raconteur.